-Jennifer Layfield is an associate in Baker Mckenzie's San Francisco office.
+Jennifer Layfield is an associate in Baker Mckenzie's Los Angeles office.
 She practices corporate transactional law with a focus on the renewable energy industry, particularly on solar energy.

 Jennifer represents developers and investors in the acquisition and divestiture of both individual renewable energy facilities and project portfolios, as well as project development and financing.